LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- LSU has combined with its opponents to score more than 57.5 points in four of 10 games this season.
+- LSU and its opponents have gone over the current 57.5-point total in four of 10 games (40%) this season.

 - UL Monroe has combined with its opponents to score more than 57.5 points in five of 10 games this season.

-- Saturday's over/under is 8.3 points higher than the combined 49.2 PPG average of the two teams.
+- Saturday's total is 8.3 points higher than the combined 49.2 PPG average of the two teams.

-- The 62 points per game these two squads have surrendered to opponents this season are 4.5 more than the 57.5 total in this contest.
+- This contest's total is 4.5 points lower than the 62 these two squads combine to give up per game in 2021.

-- The average total in Tigers games this season is 62.2, 4.7 points more than Saturday's total of 57.5.
+- Tigers games this season feature an average total of 62.2 points, a number 4.7 points higher than Saturday's over/under.

-- In 2021, games involving the Warhawks have averaged a total of 55.3 points, 2.2 fewer than this game's set over/under.
+- The 57.5 total in this game is 2.2 points higher than the 55.3 average total in Warhawks games this season.

 LSU Stats and Trends